fmelipin/OSEP-Preparation-Notes/VBA Macros/README.md

 # VBA Payload Encryption and Execution

 ## Overview
 This project demonstrates how to encrypt a shellcode (revshell) payload for execution within a Microsoft Word VBA macro.
-The encryption process enhances evasion techniques to bypass security solutions by encoding the payload before execution.
+The encryption process enhances evasion techniques to **_<u>bypass AV</u>_** by encoding the payload before execution.

 ## Steps
 ### 1. Generate the Shellcode